-- All There in the Manual: According to Word of the Giant on Twitter, Tarquin's adventuring party is called the "Vector Legion".
+- All There in the Script: According to Word of the Giant on Twitter, Tarquin's adventuring party is called the "Vector Legion".

-- Equal-Opportunity Evil: The Empire employs humans, kobolds, and lizardfolks indiscriminately.
+- Equal-Opportunity Evil: The Empire employs humans, kobolds, and lizardfolk indiscriminately.

-- Government Conspiracy: Not only is the Empress in fact a figurehead and true power in the hands of General Tarquin (who pretty much is the de facto Prime Minister and Head of State) and his High Priest associate, Tarquin secretly rules two other empires with four other associates and pretty much every war on the continent, including wars between said empires, are ruses designed to make sure that Tarquin and his gang will one day be the only real game in town.
+- Government Conspiracy: Not only is the Empress in fact a figurehead and true power in the hands of General Tarquin (who is the de facto Prime Minister and Head of Government) and his High Priest associate, Tarquin secretly rules two other empires with four other associates and every war on the continent, including wars between said empires, are ruses designed to make sure that Tarquin and his gang will one day be the only real game in town.

-- Kent Brockman News / Strawman News Media: As showcased in comic #755, the Empire's newscasters exchange witty banter with painfully fake smiles and don't go against the regime (or if they do, they will run afoul of the odd ninja death squad).
+- Kent Brockman News: As showcased in comic #755, the Empire's newscasters exchange witty banter with painfully fake smiles.

 - Meaningful Name: This may or may not be the case, but both Elan and Haley meet very close blood relatives here, particularly their fathers.
 Even more meaningful after we have learned that Malack is a vampire, and what his plans for the future are.